Codgic/codgic-api/README.md

 # Known problems (Reminder)
 - Password and salt are revealed when retrieving user info (because private fields aren't really private.
 See [Issue #564 - Microsoft/TypeScript](https://github.com/Microsoft/TypeScript/issues/564)).
 - Post user with taken username / email will trigger auto increment with InnoDB (not my fault, but what if some clown keeps sending faulty requests to overflow the primary key?).
+- Serval Database Injection vulnerabilities.

 # Priorities
-- Find a way to unit test controllers.
-- Find a way to change config when testing.
+- Finish writing tests.
 - Find a better way to refresh jwt.
 - Fix known problems.